UschiBlum/MyBook/README.md

 ## Installation

 ##### Installing the latest version of Node.js
--For Windows, download and install Node.js (LTS version) on your local machine from the official Node.js website (https://nodejs.org/en/download/)
+- For Windows, download and install Node.js (LTS version) on your local machine from the official Node.js website (https://nodejs.org/en/download/)
 - Details on installing Node.js on different operating systems can be found on the website (https://nodejs.org/en/download/package-manager/)